brichards21/anime-proj-site/index.md

 Notably, number of members, favorites, watching, completed, on-hold, dropped, and plan to watch are moderately to highly correlated.
-In order to correct for this, we will retain number of community members in each anime’s group as the representation of membership to the anime’s fanbase in our dataset.
+In order to correct for this, we will retain number of community members in each anime’s group as the representation of membership to the anime’s fan base in our dataset.
 Additionally, start year is highly correlated with end year so we’ll just retain information on start year and instead create a variable representing number of years running.

 ![](index_files/figure-markdown_strict/unnamed-chunk-14-1.png)